← Back to blog

 FounderApril 17, 2026

-Six months later I learned through a conversation with someone in the same industry that I was paying roughly 40% above the going market rate.
+Three years ago I signed a vendor contract for a service my business needed.
+The vendor seemed reputable, the price seemed reasonable, and I was too busy to shop around.
+I signed it in twenty minutes and moved on to the next thing on my list.
+Six months later I learned through a conversation with somebody in the same industry that I was paying roughly forty percent above the going market rate.
 Not because the vendor was dishonest.
-The price was simply what they quoted, and I accepted it because I had no frame of reference.
-No benchmark.
-No competing offers.
-No data.
-That single decision cost me $14,000 over the life of the contract.
+The price was simply what they quoted, and I accepted it because I had no benchmark, no competing offers, no data.
+That single decision cost me fourteen thousand dollars over the life of the contract.